 As implied by our name, the players who go to make up Impromptu change depending on the occasion.
 We are all prominent members of local orchestras, who play in concerts throughout the area.
 Some of the most regular performers of recent years are shown below:

 Ben Jones studied the violin for several years with Clarence Myerscough, renowned virtuoso and head of strings at the Royal Academy.
 While at school, where he was top music scholar, he led Thanet Youth Orchestra (with Janet Evans as his co-leader) and joined Kent County Youth Orchestra on tours of America and Italy, where he was selected to play in a Festival Youth Orchestra directed by Claudio Abbado.
 Having nevertheless decided not to pursue music as a profession, Ben won a scholarship to Oxford and proceeded to become a professional translator, interpreter and publisher.
-Music is however a major part of his life, as he leads Thanet Light Orchestra, East Kent Sinfonia, and Ramsgate Operatic Society's pit orchestra, and is Director of Music at St Nicholas-at-Wade church.
-In addition, he is frequently called in on a freelance basis for most of the local orchestras and choral societies in East Kent (for details see LinkedIn), and is increasingly in demand as an accompanist for professional singers.
+Music is however a major part of his life, as in recent years he has led Thanet Light Orchestra, Thanet Chamber Orchestra, East Kent Sinfonia, Canterbury Orchestra, Bradstow Symphony Orchestra, the Medics and Scientists Music Ensemble, and the orchestras for Ramsgate Operatic Society and East Bridge Chorale, as well as being organist & Director of Music at St Nicholas-at-Wade church.
+He has performed frequently in Canterbury Cathedral (including some of its various organs for wedding and other services, and a chamber concert as part of Canterbury Festival).
+In addition, he is frequently called in on a freelance basis for most of the orchestras and choral societies in East Kent (some listed at LinkedIn), and is in demand as a chamber music player, organist, and accompanist for professional singers.
 Ben used to direct the Chamber Strings group at Thanet Music Centre, and was both Secretary and Instrumental Convenor of Thanet Music Festival.
+His musical tastes are wide, as you can tell from his 2021 Innocent Ear radio broadcast.

 Janet Evans (violin / piano)